shree214ram/DSA/Data Structure/Tree/BFS/readme.md

 ### Using queue O(n)
     1. Create an empty queue
-    2. push root if not null
+    2. push root to queue if not null
     3. while(q.length !== 0){
         const temp = q.shift
         if(temp.left){